 3. An Unpleasant Night With Bob Marley

-On our trip to Morocco in 2015, my husband and I spent a couple of days in the Sahara Desert as part of a tour group.
+My funny travel experience happened during a trip to Morocco in 2015, when my husband and I spent a couple of days in the Sahara Desert as part of a tour group.

 I was super excited to ride a camel for the first time and spend a night in a Bedouin tent in the desert.
 Little did I know that I was about to experience the longest and most unpleasant night of my life.

 Our camel ride started with me hanging upside down from the saddle with one foot in the air.
 My camel, Bob Marley, had decided to stand up before I could settle into the saddle.

 I held onto the saddle for dear life as our Bedouin guide pushed me up onto the camel’s back.
 Bob Marley let out a grunt of disapproval, and we rode off.
 I thought I was in for a bumpy ride; but save for the fact that the camel in front of me, named after Jimi Hendrix, was having a bad case of gas, it turned out to be a very pleasant journey.

 After dinner and some impromptu drumming around a bonfire, my husband and I retreated to our tent for a good night’s sleep.
 Our bed was just a mattress on the carpeted ground.

 Despite cocooning myself in a couple of thick blankets, I was shaking from head to toe.
 My husband fell asleep straight away, and so did the other people in our group — judging by the cacophony of snores that filled the air.

 Two hours later, I was still wide awake — and freezing cold.